 1. Use Scroll-stopping, High-definition Images

+And this image of Ryan screams that brand (without taking itself too seriously).
 Check out Ryan in this fancy-schmancy marble bathtub with that view.
 THAT VIEW!
 It’s breathtaking.
 And he’s lying in the tub in a relaxed pose, soaking in the elegance.
-In one image, you get what Ryan is all about.
+In this singular image, you get what Ryan is all about.
 And that’s the whole point.

 2. Target Your Niche Audience With a Specific Property Type

-Michele Bellisari is known for her colorful Facebook and Instagram posts, promoting the South Florida lifestyle in Boca Raton.
-In her Facebook cover photo, you can see the bright South Florida colors, the beach, sun, and the fun lifestyle she’s targeting.
+Michele Bellisari is known for her colorful Facebook and Instagram posts promoting the South Florida lifestyle in Boca Raton.
+Her Facebook cover photo features bright South Florida colors, the beach, the sun, and the fun lifestyle she’s targeting.

-Your main objective with your cover image is to convey who you are and who your audience is in a single image.
-But if just one image doesn’t do that, don’t be afraid to combine several images into one, as Michele has done.
-You can easily create something like this cover image in Canva or VistaCreate.
+Your Facebook cover image should convey who you are and who your audience is in a single photo.
+But if just one image doesn’t do that, don’t be afraid to combine several images into one, as Michele has done here.
+You can easily create a cover image like this in Canva.
+In fact, two of the three templates we created for you have multiple spots for images.

 3. Include Your Business Tag Line in Your Image

-In this one image, you see that Jamie is fun, doesn’t take herself too seriously, and loves dogs.
+In this one image, you see that Ingrid is authentic and warm with a stellar sense of style.
+Oh—and check out her outfit—it even references that same tagline!
 Who wouldn’t want to work with someone like that?

 4. Stand Out With Your Brand Colors